Philadelphia, PA - This Mother's Day is celebrated by all of the moms living at the Philadelphia Zoo, and this year the Zoo welcomes a few new babies.

 - Sloth Bear: Born to Kayla, the Zoo's 7-year-old female, and 6-year old Bhalu.
 Debuting in March on the Zoo's new Facebook Live Program- Philly Zoo at 2 pm, the cub is growing by leaps and bounds.

 - Andean Geese: A hatching of six Andean geese in the Zoo's Bird Valley.
-Andean geese sport spectacular skunk-like black and white feathering at hatching, with pink feet and a short pink bill.
+Andean geese sport spectacular skunk-like black and white feathering at hatching, pink feet, and a short pink bill.
 Ready to go almost at hatching, the goslings scurry about at high speed under the protective eyes of their parents.

 - Sebastopol Geese: Six eggs hatch in April.
 Sebastopol geese are a domestic goose breed, initially developed in Europe and popular beginning in the 1860s.
 Like other domestic breeds, they are descended from the wild graylag goose native to Europe.